erlang/otp/README.md

 In short:

+*   Submit your patch by opening a new Pull Request.

 *   Go to the JIRA issue tracker at [bugs.erlang.org] [7] to see reported issues which you can contribute to.
     Search for issues with the status *Contribution Needed*.

-*   We prefer to receive proposed updates via email on the [`erlang-patches`] [3] mailing list or through a pull request.

-*   Pull requests will be handled once everyday and there will be essential testing before we will take a decision on the outcome of the request.
-If the essential testings fails, the pull request will be closed and you will have to fix the problem and submit another pull request when this is done.

-*   We merge all proposed updates to the `pu` (*proposed updates*) branch, typically within one working day.

-*   At least once a day, the contents of the `pu` branch will be built on several platforms (Linux, Solaris, Mac OS X, Windows, and so on) and automatic test suites will be run.
-We will email you if any problems are found.

-*   If a proposed change builds and passes the tests, it will be reviewed by one or more members of the Erlang/OTP team at Ericsson.
-The reviewer may suggest improvements that are needed before the change can be accepted and merged.

 Bug Reports